filippersson/resume_coverletter_template/README.md

 - [Montserrat](https://fonts.google.com/specimen/Montserrat)
 - [Helvetica Neue](https://freefontsvault.com/helvetica-neue-font/)
 - [Alex Brush](https://fonts.adobe.com/fonts/alex-brush) Only used as placeholder for your (handwritten) signature.
-- Aria - you should have it :)
+- Arial - you should have it :)

 Google how to install the fonts in your operating system.